Novaleaf/slib/README.md

 ----------------
 #refactor in progress

-reworking to support new mature typescript ecosystem.
+reworking to support new mature typescript ecosystem:
+- async/await as default workflow
+- modern libraries

+if you are interested in trying it out:  ```npm install slib@next```

 #### problems running ```npm install```?